Sahara

 Preparing for a talk on the static site generator, Eleventy, I wondered if I could apply the same concepts to building a slide deck as I have for my Eleventy sites.
 The main benefits to me were to allow slides to be written in Markdown and provide a base configuration to sprinkle extra Eleventy magic like shortcodes in the future.

 I tried a few approaches to massage the Markdown input into the format that made the most sense for Eleventy.
-I rabbit-holed a few times with the HTML transformations required and hacking the copied version of client-side big.js
+I rabbit-holed a few times with the HTML transformations required and hacking the copied version of client-side big.js into something I fully understood.

 Is it better than big?
 I don’t think so.
 Was it fun to build?
 Yes.
 Will I use it in the future?
 Probably!